 She’s also a CPA-Lawyer (Roll of Attorneys No. 55239, PRC CPA License No. 0102054).

-She is the president of the Real Estate Brokers Association of the Philippines, Inc.-Las Pinas, Muntinlupa, and Paranaque Chapter (REBAP-LMP) for 2021-2022.
+She is a past-president of the Real Estate Brokers Association of the Philippines, Inc.-Las Pinas, Muntinlupa, and Paranaque Chapter (REBAP-LMP) for 2021-2022.
 She was awarded “Most Outstanding Chapter President” for 2021.

 About the blog